eficode-academy/concourse/flightschool.md

 tests locally if we had Ruby installed.
 The new bits at the start set up a few things.
-The `#!/bin/bash` is a [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) that tells the operating system that when we execute this file we should run is using the `/bin/bash` interpreter.
+The `#!/bin/bash` is a [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) that tells the operating system that when we execute this file we should run it using the `/bin/bash` interpreter.
 The `set -e -x` line is setting a few `bash` options.
 Namely, `-e` make it so the entire script fails if a single command fails (which is generally desirable in CI).
 By default, a